IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 # Shell Scripting Project – Online Course Log Analyzer

 ## Overview
 The **Online Course Log Analyzer** is a Bash Shell script that processes session records generated from online teaching platforms and stored in a file named log.txt.
-A wide range of features is offered for analyzing course activity, including session details, attendance tracking, late arrivals, early departures, and instructor-related statistics.
-The tool is designed for interactive, menu-driven use, making it easy for the user to explore and interpret online course log data.
+A wide range of features is offered for analyzing course activity, including session details, attendance tracking, late arrivals, early departures, and instructor activity.
+The tool is designed to be interactive, utilizing a menu-based interface, making it easy for the user to explore and interpret online course log data.

 ---